pzlav/epic-ts-in-pair-project-hw12/README.md

 VARMAX.
 Select an appropriate error metric.
 * I Make conclusions.

-Additional tasks:
+## Additional tasks that include in this project:
 * Including to model data from World Bank data
-* Feature selection with Gradient Boosting and Granger Causality
+* Feature selection with Gradient Boosting